 What you need for this oven roasted pork tenderloin recipe:

-- Cornstarch: Cornstarch is used to thicken the glaze.
-Flour can be used in place of cornstarch.
+- CORNSTARCH: Cornstarch is used to thicken the glaze.
+Flour can be used in place of cornstarch if gluten isn't a concern.

 See recipe card below for full ingredients list & recipe directions.